-Financial systems traditionally prioritize functionality over user experience.
-This approach stems from a long-standing misconception that finance professionals value capability over usability.
-Industry research consistently contradicts this assumption, revealing that poorly designed interfaces significantly impact both productivity and data quality.
+Financial systems have traditionally prioritized functionality over user experience (UX).
+This often stems from a long-standing misconception that finance professionals value raw capability over usability.
+But is that really true?
+Industry research consistently contradicts this assumption, revealing that poorly designed interfaces don’t just frustrate users; they significantly impact both productivity and data quality.

 The Business Case for Financial UX

-Organizations investing in financial system UX report multiple quantifiable benefits.
-Implementations featuring thoughtful interface design show:
+Organizations that invest in financial system UX aren’t just making things prettier; they’re reporting multiple quantifiable benefits.
+Implementations featuring thoughtful interface design often show impressive results:

 • 22-30% reduction in training time for new users